gwtproject/gwt-site/src/main/markdown/articles/dynamic_host_page.md

 1. Your app is requested and your GWT host page (YourModule.html) is downloaded
 2.  <var>module</var>.nocache.js is requested by the page and is downloaded
 3.  <var>MD5</var>.cache.html is selected based on the browser and is downloaded
-4. Your module loads and makes a GWT-RPC call to check if the user is logged in -- since they're not, they are redirected to the login page
+4. Your module loads and makes a GWT-RPC call to check if the user is logged in &mdash; since they're not, they are redirected to the login page

 That's up to **four** server requests (depending on what is cached) just to send your user to the login page.
 And step 3 consists of